 As is seen from the table, the spoil water inflows from both mine areas influence the quality of Tuttle Draw to a minor degree.
-However, within 4500 feet, this flow enters the San Miguel River where the flow is so much larger than the Tuttle Draw flow that the impact is negligible.
-During
+However, within 4500 feet, this flow enters the San Miguel River

 Calamity Draw is not included in the above table since the spoil springs from both mine areas will not enter this stream.
 This intermittent stream should not be affected in the long term by the mining and reclamation operation.